 - Chocolate: use white chocolate, a mix of white and butterscotch, or caramelized white chocolate such as Dulcey (see notes in recipe).

-- Dough: the cookie dough can be kept for 2-3 days in the refrigerator or frozen for 2-3 weeks, always in a container with a tight-fitting lid.
+- Dough: the cookie dough can be kept in the refrigerator for 2-3 days or frozen for 2-3 weeks, always in a container with a tight-fitting lid.
 If freezing, I suggest forming the cookie balls and freezing them already formed.
 Simply bake them directly from the freezer.

 - ½ cup unsalted butter, at room temperature